yaqwsx/KiKit/doc/panelizeCli.md

 - `cutout`: When your design features open pockets on the side, this parameter specifies extra cutout depth in order to ensure that a sharp corner of the pocket can be milled.
 The default is 1 mm.
+- `patchcorners`: The full tabs are appended to the nearest flat face of the PCB.
+If the PCB has sharp corners, you want to add patches of substrate to these corners.
+However, if the PCB has fillet or miter, you don't want to apply the patches.

 #### Corner